 The Southern Sierra Research Station is a non-profit organization located in the foothills of California's Sierra Nevada.
 Through basic and applied research, we aim to understand the biological processes that control population sizes and species diversity.
 In collaboration with government, academic, and conservation organizations, we strive to increase our scientific knowledge of the species we research, so that we may better inform environmental policy and encourage public appreciation within the region.

 News and Events

-We offer annual training workshops on the current survey methods and natural history for the federally endangered Southwest Willow Flycatcher and the Western Yellow-billed Cuckoo, a candidate species for federal protection.
-Our 2013 workshops have been scheduled and are filling up fast.
+We offer annual training workshops on the current survey methods and natural history for the federally endangered Southwestern Willow Flycatcher and Western Yellow-billed Cuckoo.
+Spots are still available in both workshops, but are filling up fast.

 Annually we host an Institute for Bird Populations (IBP) Advanced Bird Banding Course in the Fall.
 The course dates have not been set yet, but if you are interested in this workshop please send us an email.